We combine

 - Alex Mercier (PhD)

-Alex is our Microbiology Lead.
-He works on developing and improving the Power Drops while making sure they function well with our plants.
+Alex is our Microbiology Lead, focused on developing and refining Power Drops to ensure they integrate seamlessly with our plants, optimizing performance and functionality.

 - Jerôme Bodin